miketahani/pg-ws-react/README.md

 # postgres (pg_notify) + websockets + React

-Simple proof of concept (apologies for poor code quality and shortcuts) to get realtime notifications from user actions that cause changes in a DB.
-Prototype for a project that was never released.
+Simple proof of concept (apologies for poor code quality and shortcuts) to provide realtime notifications for DB changes.
+Prototype for a project that was never released, meant to illustrate **a)** how to implement realtime WebSocket notifications and **b)** the difference between realtime and polling.

 ### Run